 |Loans||Annuities do not offer loans.
 When money is taken out from the account it will only be withdrawals||Some 401k plan offers loans on the amount that is in the account.
 An amount of $50,000 can be borrowed from the account|

 Both Annuity and 401k provides sound retirement plans if managed properly.
 The annuity has a large number of options while there are no options in 401k accounts.
 The main difference between these two schemes lies in the amount of contribution limit.
-Contributions in 401k are restricted with limited funds while annuity is not affected by any such limitations.
+Contributions in 401k are restricted with limited funds while the annuity is not affected by any such limitations.

-Annuity vs 401k products provide the chance to increase and grow your investment on a tax-deferred basis.
+Both these products provide the chance to increase and grow your investment on a tax-deferred basis.
 An important point to note is that these investments are not mutually exclusive and an investor can invest in both these products if he wished to.
 However, there is no reason why an individual should opt for both especially if they have exhausted the tax-advantaged accounts.

 This has been a guide to Annuity vs 401k.
-Here we also discuss the top differences between Annuity and 401k along with infographics and comparison table.
+Here we discuss the top differences between Annuity and 401k along with infographics and comparison table.
 You may also have a look at the following articles –